joates/n3d-gamecore/README.md

 Original Source by FuzzYSpo0N.
 Forked and updated by Asad Memon.
-CHANGES
+Special thanks to https://github.com/icemelt7 CHANGES
 =========